Literary Agent

 “Pleasantly grim and emotionally complex.” ―Kirkus, on Skullsworn

-Foz Meadows is a queer Australian author, essayist, reviewer and poet.
-A Strange and Stubborn Endurance is the first book in her new fantasy series.
+Foz Meadows is a queer Australian author, essayist, reviewer and poet, and author of A Strange and Stubborn Endurance and All the Hidden Paths.

 “Many a reader longing for a sense of homecoming in the realm of romantic fantasy will find it in A Strange and Stubborn Endurance.”—Jacqueline Carey, New York Times bestselling author of the Kushiel’s Legacy series